aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/globalization-setting/japanese-settting/_index.md

 {{% alert color="primary" %}}

-In this topic, we will show you how to set Japanese Region for a chart.
+In this topic, we will show you how to set the Japanese region for a chart.

 {{% /alert %}}

-## **Defines an inheritance class**
+## **Define a Derived Class**

-First step, you need to define a class `ChartJapaneseSettings` that inherits from [**ChartGlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/).
+First, you need to define a class `ChartJapaneseSettings` that inherits from [**ChartGlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/).
 Then, by overriding the related functions, you can set the text of the chart elements in your own language.

 Code example:
 ```cpp
 #include <iostream>